 Learn More About Treatment for Self Harm in North Tampa

 Self-harm, also known as self-injury or “cutting,” is an unhealthy way of coping with deeply rooted problems and emotions that may feel overwhelming.
 The problem is that if you self-injure, the relief you get from the intentional harm doesn’t last very long and never addresses the underlying problem.
 In fact, it causes more problems than it solves.
 If you cut, you’re probably keeping your behaviors a secret which can only increase your burden and make you feel even more alone, trapped, and frightened.
 At North Tampa Behavioral Health Hospital, we understand what may make you hurt yourself intentionally.
 We’ve helped countless men and women just like you successfully recover from self-harm and go on to lead happy, normal, and productive lives.
 It’s time to let us help you.

-If your loved one is self-injury pr self-harm, you may feel powerless and hopeless – as though there’s nothing you can do to help.
+If your loved one is harming themselves, you may feel powerless and hopeless – as though there’s nothing you can do to help.
 The strain of loving someone who hurts themselves can greatly impact family dynamics and relationships within the family, leading to additional stress, strife, and chaos.
 While you may feel alone in your fears, you can help your loved one begin to heal from self-injury.

 Before you approach the topic, be sure to learn as much as you can about the signs & symptoms of self-injury, the motivations behind it, triggers for it, and underlying mental health conditions that may accompany this disorder.
 This allows you to be the advocate your loved one desperately needs.
 Research inpatient treatment centers in Tampa that deal with self-injury and see which one would work best for your loved ones.